 Follow these simple worm composting vacation checklists before leaving your composting worms and your worms will be happy and healthy when you return.
 As always, if this article was helpful to you, please share it with a friend.

 Do you do anything different when leaving your composting worms to go on vacation?
 What do you do to your worm bin before you leave town?
-Please share in the comments below.
+Please share on social media.
 Thanks.

 Worm Factory 360 With WormsSelect options$149.95 – $169.95Sale

 MAGNET Worm Bin Troubleshooting Infographic: A Simple Guide to Diagnosing and Solving Your Worm Composting Bin ProblemsAdd to cart

 MAGNET Worm Bin Troubleshooting Infographic: A Simple Guide to Diagnosing and Solving Your Worm Composting Bin Problems

 Extra Worm Factory Tray (2 Pack)Select options$24.95 – $26.95